josecastillolema/smartcampus-sp/README.md

 ===============

 # Overview
 SmartCampus is a [FI-Ware](http://edu.fi-ware.eu/course/index.php) software prototype to measure the contamination levels in the USP (Universidade de São Paulo) Campus with a group of Arduino and Galileo sensors.
-It can be accessed at http://130.206.126.46/admin/smartcampus-usp.
 Below you can find a diagram of all the system components and a brief explanation of their functions.
 The following sections will detail how the components were connected and all the software and hardware installed.

 ![FI-Beer overview](img/overview.png)

 SmartCampus makes use of several FI-Ware building blocks, all of them deployed in the FI-Lab testbed:
 * [Context Broker](http://catalogue.fi-ware.eu/enablers/publishsubscribe-context-broker-orion-context-broker): a data concentrator for all the measures, manages subscriptions and data access.
-Needs some scripting in order to integrate it with Cosmos (NGSI2Cosmos script that can be found on the [FI-Ware Live Demo App](https://github.com/telefonicaid/fiware-livedemoapp) ).
+Needs some configuring in order to integrate it with Cosmos through the Cygnus plugin.
 * [Wirecloud](http://catalogue.fi-ware.eu/enablers/application-mashup-wirecloud): Front End based on HTML5+JS widget composing, offers some libraries to integrate with the CB.
 * [Cosmos](http://catalogue.fi-ware.eu/enablers/bigdata-analysis-cosmos): Big Data platform to store and analyze measure data.